healykys/CPSC62700/week02/README.txt

 	portscanner.sh - scans specified ports on a given host name

 USAGE
+	./portscanner.sh [-t timeout] [hostname startport stopport]

 DESCRIPTION
 	portscanner.sh is a bash program that reads in a hostname and a starting and stopping port.
 The program attempts to access the hostname, verifying it is up and operational.
 If the hostname is up, it scans the ports in between the starting and stopping port.
+If the starting port is greater than the stopping port, the scan loops around.
+Ex. all ports between [startport 255] and [0 stopport] will be scanned.

 OPTIONS
 	-t 	Change the duration of the wait time before cancelling the ping request.